MaudGes/Aloe_Project/README.md

 You can find:
 A file containing all sales and information needed to identify a sale.

 A file with all the client's (pharmacies') names and information (address, email and anything that allows identification have been removed).

 A file containing all the sales representatives' information to be able to identify who made a sale (first and last names have been changed).

-Common keys :
-- Between Sales and Clients : "code_cip_id".
-The CIP code is a unique identifier for pharmaceutical establishments.
-- Between Salesrep and Sales : "salesrep_id"
+The "cleaned sales" file is the outpout of the data cleaning the notebook.
 To deepen the analysis, data visualisation will be made in tableau.

 Thank you!